heseltime/planning_reasoning/README.md

 ### Further Note

-Since the solution for the 8x8 problem is generically generated, it can be applied to even larger scale versions of the N-queens problem, e.g. 16-, 32- and 64-queens:
+Since the solution for the 8x8 problem is generically generated, it can be applied to even larger scale versions of the N-queens problem, e.g. 16- and 32-queens, although the 32-queens problem's SMT encoding did not execute on the reference z3 tool anymore ([z3 Playground](https://jfmc.github.io/z3-play/)).